Friday, June 30, 2006

 Mornings are a special time.
 I probably shouldn't bring her into bed with me, but it is so nice to lie there with her and lazily start the day.
 Sometimes she sleeps and I just stare at her.
 The picture above and to the left I took lying next to her in bed.
 That was the first picture I took when I decided to do a "day in the life" that I was going to start this blog with.
 Unfortunately, I left my camera at my friend Faye's house and didn't get to finish out the day.

 When we go on long car rides we try to have Maggie fall asleep beforehand, otherwise she is very unhappy with us for making her sit in the carseat.
 We can sometimes placate her if we sit back there with her, but usually when she's not sleeping she's screaming.
 It has gotten a little better, but it's still hard.
 Our trip to New Jersey this weekend should prove interesting.
-We are leaving around 5 in the morning so that she will sleep for at least the first part of the trip.
+We are leaving around 5 in the morning so that she

 By the end of trips, sometimes she wakes up as soon as we pick her up, but sometimes she stays asleep for awhile, recently we went to visit Matt's parents up in Freedom and her she greeted them asleep.
 We set her up on their couch so that she could sleep comfortably.